NCBI-Codeathons/Taxonomy_Domain_Integration/README.md

 Generate a distance matrix for Clustering:

 Two Wrapper scripts exist for generating distance matrices for unsupervised clustering of sequences.
 RWrapperA.sh makes use of GNU parallel tools, while RWrapperB.sh does not.
-Both scripts require a single multifasta file, a matrix output, a names output file, and a PATH.
+Both scripts require a single multifasta file of nucleotide sequences, a matrix output, a names output file, and a PATH.

 Usage for parallel implementation:
 ```